 Professor David Peiris

-Director, Global Primary Health Care Program Professor, Faculty of Medicine, UNSW Sydney
+Acting Chief Scientist and Director, Global Primary Health Care Program (Better Care) Professor, Faculty of Medicine, UNSW Sydney

 MBBS(hons) MIPH PhD FRACGP FARGP

-David is Director of the Global Primary Health Care Program (Better Care) and Co-Director of the Centre for Health Systems Science.
+David is Acting Chief Scientist and Director of the Global Primary Health Care Program (Better Care).
 He is a Professor in the Faculty of Medicine, UNSW Sydney and works clinically as a GP in Sydney.

 David joined the Institute in 2006 and leads the Better care program at the Institute.
 This program focusses on SDG 3 - especially SDGs 3.4 and 3.8.
 The goal is to overcome the challenges of delivering affordable, high-quality health services and programs to communities across the globe.
 It is underpinned by health systems science, a dynamic and emerging discipline that includes health services research, health policy and systems research and implementation science.